nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Glenn - Get Serge to 6 Stamina [5 Stamina] - EagleEye Serge
   - Fargo - 1's until Serge's TurnBlue not active [1 - TurnWhite Serge]
   - Serge - 3 then 3
-  - Glenn & Serge - 2 / 2 / 2 to trigger the next phase
+  - Glenn or Fargo - 2 then 2 then 2 to trigger the next phase

 - Phase 7 (White)
   - Glenn - TurnBlack Serge